VotiroLabs/Word-Quick-Fuzzer/README.md

                    {analyze,fuzz} inputs_dir
 ImageFuzzer: error: too few arguments
 Basically, there are 2 modes of operation: analyze OR fuzz.
-In addition, an inputs folder needs to be defined.
+In addition, an inputs folder needs to be defined - Test this with [AFL generated images](http://lcamtuf.coredump.cx/afl/demo/).

 The rest are predifined (but can be user supplied as well):
 -w WORD_FILE: which Word file to use, could be any format that Word can parse.